ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 _Free League of Drakkenheim_ is set in a gothic renaissance ruined city.

 **DRAKKENHEIM IS NO MORE.** An eldritch storm of falling stars devastated the city on that woeful eve, leaving behind a meteorite that would have lasting effects.
 Fifteen years later, Drakkenheim is a dismal urban wasteland contaminated by otherworldly magic and haunted by hideous monsters.
 Fantastic wealth, lost knowledge, and powerful artifacts lie ready for the taking by adventurers brave or foolish enough to venture into the ruins.
 However, even those who survive the dangers of Drakkenheim may not return unmarked by its terrors!
-# Character Creation

-Join the [campaign](https://www.dndbeyond.com/campaigns/join/70974482140917586) on DDB.
-Put as much effort into your character as you would like.
-Characters start at level 1.
-Please use point buy, or the standard array when making your character.
-Please use the PHB+1 rule when creating a character meaning you can use options from the PHB, and one other source.
-I will rule that [[Drakkenheim]] character options do not count towards your +1 source.
-I also recommend choosing a Drakkenheim character background option which you can read about [here](https://www.dndbeyond.com/sources/dnd/dodr/character-backgrounds), but you can pick any background you would like as long as it is within your PHB+1 sources.
-Careful reading the book to avoid spoilers if you care.
-Refer to [[A League of Our Own]] for more info on AL rules.

 # Content Warning